 What Happens When You Default On A Title Loan?

-Thousands of Americans borrow against their cars yearly, and many of these customers turn to vehicle equity loans when other lenders say no. That shows how popular title loans have become for applicants who otherwise would not get approved because of poor credit scores.
+Thousands of Americans borrow against their cars yearly, and many of these customers turn to car title loans when unsecured lenders say no. That shows how popular title loans have become for applicants who otherwise would not get approved because of poor credit scores.

-But with the revelation that up to 11% of title loan customers have their car repossessed annually, perhaps it’s best to consider other options if you need cash for a financial emergency.
-Falling behind on your payments will lead to an eventual default, which can happen in just a few weeks after missing payments.
-A repossession results from someone defaulting on their payments, and you never want to be in a situation where a title loan company takes your vehicle.
+But we know that some customers default on title loans, so perhaps it's best to consider other options if you need cash for a financial emergency.
+Falling behind on your payments will lead to a repossession, which can happen in just a few weeks after missing payments.
+A repossession results from someone defaulting on their payments, and you want to avoid a situation where a title loan company takes your vehicle.
 This article covers the consequences of defaulting and the steps to avoid loan default.

 Steps To Avoid A Title Loan Default

-Timely communication is essential to avoid defaulting on a car title loan.
-If you are experiencing financial challenges and you foresee the inability to make your loan repayments, contact your account manager as soon as possible.
-When you let the lender in on your situation, they may find a temporary solution that considers both parties’ interests and conforms to your state’s title lending regulations.
-Repossession is a last resort move for most auto lenders because a car’s value depreciates with time.
-Most times, lenders are ready to work with borrowers to evaluate the terms of a car loan.
+Communication with your lender is crucial in avoiding a title loan default!
+If you are experiencing a cash crunch and can't make your loan payments, contact your account manager as soon as possible.
+When you let the lender in on your situation, they may find a temporary solution that helps both parties while still conforming to your state's title lending regulations.
+Repossession is the last resort for most lenders.
+Lenders are usually willing to work with borrowers to avoid a repossession.

 An extension gives you more time to get back on track with your payments.
 If you have been making regular interest payments, an extension will not be an issue where appropriate.
 By extending the length of the loan, you lower your monthly payments and thus have more money available each month.
 However, before granting your request, the lender must confirm that the loan complies with the terms and conditions.

 Perhaps you cannot afford the monthly payment, but you can at least pay something.
-In this scenario, you should make a partial payment and let your lender know you’re trying to pay the balance and avoid defaulting.
-Contact the lender and let them know you can’t afford the full payment but want to get back on track with partial payments.
+In this scenario, you can make a partial payment and let your lender know you're trying to pay the balance to avoid defaulting.
+Let your lender know you can't afford the full payment but that you want to make a partial payment.

 Another way to avoid default on your loan is by refinancing the current terms and payment amounts.
 Although it may not solve the main problem, a fixed-rate loan from a bank or credit union can be more economical than rolling over the payments.
 Besides, getting rid of your title loan with another loan allows you to regain your title.
 Of course, in this situation, you still need to pay back the new load as you don't want to ask what happens if you don't back that loan.
 Consider refinancing your loan with Highway Title Loans for a more manageable APR and payoff amount!